Geography

 Geography at Lea

-Our Geography champion is: Miss Lightfoot
+Our Geography champion is: Miss Whitaker

 At Lea, we are Geographers.
 We inspire our children with a sense of curiosity and wonder about the world around them.
 We want our children to develop a deep understanding of the physical and human landscapes of different places, and to appreciate the diverse cultures and societies that make up our planet.
 Through our Geography curriculum, we aim to equip our children with the knowledge, skills, and attitudes necessary to become responsible global citizens who can contribute to a sustainable future for all.